 - Then at the end of book 3, she wises up and expects betrayal at every turn.
 Due to her paranoia, she f-‘s up the peace summit.
 That’s good characterization.
-(Now I wish her paranoia built up slowly over the course of the entire series, instead of the last 1/6th of the final book, but I’ll take what I can get.)

 Nezha didn’t seem to have a solid core to his personality.
 One moment he seems attracted to Rin.
 Next, they’re enemies.
 They go back and forth, book after book, enemy to friend to enemy to friend.
 He saves her life one chapter, but a few chapters later his minions try poisoning her.
 His actions are bipolar, just like Rin’s.
 It’s clear that they love one another, but it felt to me like the author didn’t have a good sense of his personality besides that love.
 It felt like his actions were the silent hand of the author at work, making the plot happen, puppetting Nezha like a glove to make things happen.

-Making things worse, he barely appears in book 3 as a speaking character.
+Making things worse, Nezha barely appears in book 3 as a speaking character.
 He barely got any characterization; we are required to remember the events of book 1 and 2 to infer characterization for him.
 That’s not good enough; he should receive new characterization in this novel too.
 He is one of the series’ three primary characters.
 I liked Nezha in the first two books.
 He deserved more limelight, given how integral his personal story arc is to the series’ narrative.
 He needed a stronger character arc in book 3.

 Kitay is a moron.
-The author keeps saying he’s a genius military strategist, but when the chips are down he’s afraid of hurting people.
+The narrative keeps saying he’s a genius military strategist, but when the chips are down he’s afraid of hurting people.
 Sometimes his mercy works narratively; for example, early in book 3 when he asks Rin to spare hostages.
 That seems like good military advice.
 Sometimes his mercy doesn’t work; for example, in the middle of book 3 when he asks Rin to spare the people who just tried to kill her and instead keep them on as her lieutenants.
 That’s BAD military advice.

 Kitay served as Rin’s ‘Morality Chain.’
 (TvTropes link).
 In short, Kitay serves the narrative function of being the angel on Rin’s shoulder, encouraging her to not go around murdering people.
 In concept, I liked his use in the narrative.
 Having Kitay being the only thing preventing Rin going full axe-crazy is a great plot device.
 When he is kidnapped again and again, it crippled Rin, both emotionally and magically- that’s good stuff.
 Unfortunately, in my opinion he felt underwritten.
 Kitay felt like a wet blanket.

 The trouble is that he was written almost entirely as an adjunct to Rin’s personal character arc.
 I don’t know if it was the author’s intention to write Kitay as being in a co-dependent relationship with Rin, because that’s what it seemed like.
 (Rin needed Kitay’s emotional stability, and Kitay needed Rin’s determination.)
-Even if so, Kitay needed more of his own personality beyond being Rin’s emotional chain.
+Even if so, Kitay needed more of his own personality beyond being the porter of Rin’s emotional baggage.
 Conflict is what makes books fun to read, and there wasn’t enough conflict between Rin and Kitay.
 Co-dependence is only as interesting as the conflict between the dependent parties.